logo

 Key features

-Compared to Azure Key Vault, Infisical has a more advanced feature set.
-Infisical's main product directions include:
+Compared to Azure Key Vault, Infisical offers a more comprehensive feature set.
+Infisical's main product focus areas include:

-• Secret Management: Manage secrets securely and efficiently across your infrastructure.
-Integrate with development, CI/CD, and production envirionments.
+• Secrets Management: Manage secrets securely and efficiently across your infrastructure.
+Integrate with development, CI/CD, and production environments through multiple distribution methods including CLI, SDKs, API, and Infisical Agent.

-• Dynamic Secret Management: Automatically generate and rotate secrets based on specified settings.
-Works with all major databases.
+• Dynamic Secrets and Rotation: Automatically generate and rotate secrets based on specified settings.
+Works with all major databases and cloud platforms.

-• Certificate Lifecycle Management (PKI): Create Private CA hierarchies and issue X.509 certificates.
+• Certificate Lifecycle Management (PKI): Create Private CA hierarchies and issue X.509 certificates with automated renewal and distribution.

 • Secret Scanning: Automatically detect and prevent any secret leaks to git and other environments.
-Over 150+ different secret types are supported.
+Over 150+ different secret types are supported with real-time alerting.

-• Secret Sharing: Generated end-to-end encrypted links based on defined security settings – then share these links safely within or outside of your organizations.
+• Secret Sharing: Generate end-to-end encrypted links based on defined security settings – then share these links safely within or outside of your organizations.

 How does Infisical compare to Azure Key Vault?